ThunderDoesPlugins/StaffChat/README.md

 Private Staff Chat Channel Plugin

-Allows you to create a staff chat between staff using permissions
+Allows you to create a staff chat between staff with permissions and chatprefix

 ## If you want to make a video of it, please link back to this repo in your description, you may request your videos to be featured here